CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning: Evaluation

 \section{Evaluation}

-We evaluate 14 SOTA LLMs, 8 reasoning models and 6 non-reasoning models (Table ~\ref{tab:model-names}), including open-source models (Llama, phi), close-source/API models (GPT-4.0 Mini, Claude 3.5 and Gemini 1.5) and distilled models (DeepSeek R1 series), with the model parameter sizes ranging from 7 to 14 billions.
+We evaluate 14 SOTA LLMs, 8 reasoning models and 6 non-reasoning models (Table~\ref{tab:model-names} for full names and short IDs used in figures), including open-source models (Llama, phi), close-source/API models (GPT-4.0 Mini, Claude 3.5 and Gemini 1.5) and distilled models (DeepSeek R1 series), with the model parameter sizes ranging from 7 to 14 billions.
 We utilized vLLM(v0.3.3) as our inference engine to run the models.

 We designed five different natural language prompt templates (see Appendix/data package), and ran them on a sampled dataset for each model.
 We observed that prompt templates are model-sensitive, but not task-sensitive.
 So we select a template for each model for all the tasks.
-We prompted the models to give a response inside specific tags (<ans> </ans>) and considered the response inside that tag to compare with the ground truth, as done in ~\cite{gu2024cruxevalbenchmarkcodereasoning}.
+We prompted the models to give a response inside specific tags (<ans> </ans>) and considered the response inside that tag to compare with the ground truth, as done in~\citep{gu2024cruxevalbenchmarkcodereasoning}.
 For our evaluation metrics, we used accuracy (exact matching of the generated outputs of the models and the ground truth label).

 In the following, we presented a selection of interesting results.
 For clarity, we present results from one representative LLM per model family to ensure model diversity.
 Please refer to the Appendix for the complete set of experimental results.